MaltheFriisberg/auth-api/README.md

-#Rest API Authentication with Java Spring Boot sequrity
+# Rest API Authentication with Java Spring Boot sequrity

-The purpose of this project is to showcase how webapi authentication can be managed with Spring Security.
+The purpose of this project is to showcase how webapi authentication can be managed with Spring Security and dtabase persistence with Postgres.

-#Database Setup
+# Database Setup

 This app requires a postgres database running on port 5432.
+The following database steps assumes a Linux environment:

 Login to psql with the default postgres user:

 sudo -u postgres psql

-Create a new:
+Create a new database user:

 CREATE USER admin1 WITH PASSWORD 'asdasd';